 Verify vendor and owner information

-Prepare the vendor and owner information for the upcoming 1099 season.
+Ensure that vendor and owner information is prepared for 1099s and for tax season.
 Keep completed and current W-9s and contact information on file for each vendor and owner.
 If your property management software processes 1099s, verify the tax and contact information for each vendor and owner is accurate in the system prior to processing.

 1099s Reminder: Property managers send 1099s based on net rent paid to owners.
 If an owner is requesting the 1099s be calculated based on gross rent, contact your accountant and legal counsel for advice.

-Meanwhile, as you are getting these last-minute bookkeeping tasks completed, schedule an appointment with your accountant to discuss your end of year wrap up.
+Meanwhile, as you are getting these last-minute bookkeeping tasks completed, schedule an appointment with your accountant to discuss leading up to tax season.
 The following are the topics and questions you may want to bring to the table.

 Questions to Ask Your Accountant